50 characters – that’s all that stands between your successful email campaign and the trash.

-To increase your campaigns performance you should clean your email list frequently to remove bounced and undeliverable addresses.
+To increase the performance of your campaign you should clean your email list frequently to remove bounced and undeliverable addresses.

 4) Avoid red flag words and phrases

-If you don’t want to get filtered out by spam protection software you must avoid using words and phrases that set off filtering systems.
-‘Free’ isn’t necessarily evil – just don’t put it in capitals, at the start of your subject line or follow it with numerous exclamation points!
+If you don’t want to get filtered out by spam protection software avoid using words and phrases that set off filtering systems.
+‘Free’ isn’t necessarily evil – just don’t put it in capitals, at the start of your subject line or follow it with numerous exclamation points.
 Try running your email through a content checker to identify spammy words, phrases or construction.

 Always give your contact the option to select either plain text or HTML emails.
 In doing this you are ensuring readability and increasing your click-thru rates.